Subdomain vs. Subdirectory: Which is Better for SEO?

-Take for example a company that manages an online store.
-You sell products, but you also sell services and courses teaching others how to succeed in the e-commerce world.
+Take, for example, a company that manages an online store.
+You sell products and services and courses teaching others how to succeed in the e-commerce world.

 Since the audience for each side of your business is unique, it makes sense to use subdomains to separate keywords and drive traffic to the appropriate destination.

 The primary benefit of using subfolders is the ability to control keyword density.

 The keywords of each subfolder are part of your main domain, making them a good choice if you want these keywords attached to your primary URL.

 This typically makes sense, as you can stack all your keywords in the same URL.
 The keywords you use on your website notify Google – and other search engines – of what your site is about.